 Before starting as a consultant at Tameside General Hospital Mr Naim worked in a number of other centres around the UK, including Exeter, Leighton Hospital in Crewe, University Hospital of North Midlands (also a Major Trauma Centre) and Central Manchester University Hospital.

 Mr Naim’s elective NHS and private practice encompasses all aspects of knee surgery and primary hip replacements.
 He performs hip and knee replacements incorporating principles of early functional recovery including use of enhanced recovery techniques.
 He has a special interest in advanced surgical techniques for the management of knee arthritis in young patients which includes cartilage surgery, osteotomies/re-alignment procedures and different partial knee replacements.

 Mr Naim is also trained in the use of customised knee replacements and computer aided knee replacements.
-He has a special interest in arthroscopic surgery of the knee and surgery for sports knee injuries including ACL/PCL/multi-ligament injuries and also management of patellar (knee cap) instability and pain.
+He has a special interest in arthroscopic surgery of the knee and surgery for sports knee injuries including Ligament injuries and also management of patellar (knee cap) instability and pain.
 He also performs cemented and un-cemented hip replacements with use of ceramic and advance plastic bearing materials where needed, especially in young arthritic patients.

 Mr Naim has a strong research background and has widely presented and published.
 He has also published two theses and has also co-authored a chapter in a major reference text book on knee reconstruction replacement and revision, published in the USA.